Ruth M. Baker, MA

 Patricia (Pat) Mullen, MA

-I have been a spiritual director since 2005 and have a love for the "Celtic Spirit" which celebrates God in the rhythms and blessings of nature, in community and sacred place among other things.
+I have been a spiritual director since 2005 and have a love for the "Celtic Spirit" which celebrates God in the rhythms and blessings of nature, in community and sacred places.
 I believe it is a privilege and blessing to companion others on the spiritual journey.
 Spiritual direction is a gift that allows us to name the constant presence of God in our lives and I am continually humbled by the way grace leads us and holds us.
-I have worked as a lay minister in the Catholic Church for over 40 years, received a Master of Arts in Theology from the University of Dayton and a certificate in Spiritual Direction from the Arizona Ecumenical Institute for Spiritual Directors.
+I have worked as a lay minister in the Catholic Church for over 40 years, received a Master of Arts in Theology from the University of Dayton, and a certificate in Spiritual Direction from the Arizona Ecumenical Institute for Spiritual Directors.
+I coordinate the Spiritual Direction Ministry at the Franciscan Renewal Center.
 Cathy is available by appointment.

 Mauro Pando, MC